Tkachuk scores with 8.2 seconds left, Senators beat Jets 2-1

+“There’s been a lot of bad bounces that went against us and to get a bounce finally (go) our way, hopefully, it’s the start of many,” Tkachuk said.
+“We’re definitely going to learn from this and learn from all the positives we had.

+“We played a full 60 (minutes).
+They pushed hard but we stuck to (the) game plan.
+That’s huge for us and that’s a huge kind of maturity moment for our group.
+We’re excited to use that moving forward now.”

-Evgenii Dadonov also scored for Ottawa, and Marcus Hogberg made 30 saves.
+Evgenii Dadonov also scored for Ottawa, and Marcus Hogberg made 30 saves for his first victory of the season.

+Hogberg got the start after Matt Murray (upper-body injury) was hurt Thursday night.

+“It feels really good for myself and the team to get a win here,” he said.
+“It was a good game by us, a full 60 minutes.
+I felt good (Friday) in practice and I just took my feeling into the game and just focused one puck at a time.
+We were really good in the (defensive) zone blocking shots and staying in the lane.
+I really liked our game today.”

 Mark Scheifele scored for Winnipeg, and Connor Hellebuyck stopped 27 shots.